 This little keyboard has been a game-changer for how I use my different computers and devices.
 I hope to see more MicroUSB keyboards in the future from other manufacturers.

-The specific keyboard mentioned above from Lenovo has problems with rollover keys for keystroke combinations such as AltGr+V-B (for quotation marks on Norwegian layouts).
+The specific keyboard mentioned above from Lenovo has problems with rollover keys for keystroke combinations such as AltGr+V-B (for quotation marks on the Norwegian layout.)
 I don’t recommend this particular model because of this problem.
 However, I do recommend the general idea of keyboard-side detachable MicroUSB cables.